protesilaos/my-website/_pages/contact.md

 Feel free to send me your message regarding the content of this website (blog posts, coding stuff, books, etc.).
-I normally reply within 48 hours (usually much sooner).
-If you think you have not received a message from me after a reasonable amount of time, check your "spam" folder or email me again.
+I normally reply within a few days.

-I provide coaching services on Emacs, Linux, and Life in general.
+Note that I provide coaching services on Emacs, Linux, and Life in general.
 Check the details and email me about it, if it interests you (though you can send me a message regardless): <https://protesilaos.com/coach>

 I do not use social media.